 At dinnertime, my dad made a pork loin in the oven.
 Since the cabin had a full kitchen, we took advantage of it to make some food.
 With 6 people on the trip, eating out gets expensive.
 We bought a few things we could make easily without many ingredients to save money.
 We bought a full, pre-marinated pork loin and a rice side to make on the stovetop.
 I forgot to get a photo of our pork and rice before I started eating it.

 For dinner, my dad found charcoal in the storage closet and we were (barely) able to get the charcoal grill lit to grill some chicken.
 There wasn’t a lighter in the cabin, so we were lighting some sticks on fire from the gas stovetop and placing those in the bottom of the grill to get it lit.
-Finally, it took, and we had delicious grilled chicken with a rice side for dinner.
-T had been asking to eat out on the deck, so we did, although the wind made our food cold very quickly.
+Finally, it lit and we had delicious grilled chicken with a rice side for dinner.
+Tyler had been asking to eat out on the deck so we did, although the wind made our food cold very quickly.

 We were supposed to stay at the cabin for one more night, but we also wanted to see Arches National Park and Canyonlands National Park.
 So the day before, my mom and I decided to suck up the cost and we would leave the cabin a day early and booked a cheap hotel in Green River, Utah, which was only about 30-45 minutes from the parks.
 We got up and had breakfast at the cabin lodge, then packed up and headed out.

-We got to the next hotel at about 1:30 in the afternoon, checked in, and went to the diner next door for a late lunch/early dinner before heading to the parks.
+We got to the next hotel at about 1:30 in the afternoon and checked in.
+Then we went to the diner next door for a late lunch/early dinner before heading to the parks.
 I got another grilled chicken salad, and this one was the best I’d had.
 It came with a huge bowl of dressing, which was nice because I put just a little bit on at a time as I needed it.
 My mom got one also and asked for no eggs so I asked for hers and got twice as many hard-boiled eggs.
 I love eggs on my salad!